← Back to Blog

 • Over 4,000 hours of direct hand therapy treatment

-• For occupational therapists, they must also already be certified in advanced practice in the use of physical agent modalities (PAMs) and hand therapy, prior to passing the board exam.
+• For occupational therapists: advanced certification in physical agent modalities (PAMs) prior to the board exam

-OTs focus on helping people regain the ability to perform activities (or "occupations") that are meaningful to them.
-For example, if you are a mother, that may be being able to lift your baby without pain.
-If you are a cyclist, that may be being able to bear weight on your wrists for extended periods of time while gripping the handles and brakes.
-If you are a musician, that may be being able to grip and move your fingers quickly to play your guitar or piano.
-The list goes on — our hands are our most important tools.
+OTs focus on helping people regain the ability to perform activities that are meaningful to them.
+If you’re a mother, that may mean lifting your baby without pain.
+If you’re a cyclist, gripping handlebars for extended periods.
+If you’re a musician, moving your fingers quickly across the keys.
+Our hands are our most important tools.

 When You Need a Hand Therapist

 In fact, many of my patients in Redondo Beach come to me after trying traditional PT but hitting a plateau.
-Once they begin focused hand therapy, they may start to see instant improvements.
+Once they begin focused hand therapy, they often start to see immediate improvements.

 Why It Matters — Especially in Redondo Beach